autistic-symposium/autistic-cypherpunk-toolkit/README.md

 ## Consensus protocols

 * **Proof-of-Work (PoW)**: used by Bitcoin's protocol.
-Validate transactions to the miners, who are the nodes solve cryptographic, or mathematical problems, using their computers.
+Validate transactions to the miners, who are the nodes that solve cryptographic, or mathematical problems, using their computers.
 Miners who solve a problem and validate and enable a block record are rewarded with bitcoin.
 * **Proof-Of-Stake (PoS)**: used by Ethereum.
-Forgers (instead of miners) stake an amount of cryptocurrency which allows them a chance, based on probability, to be a block validator.
+Forgers (instead of miners) stake an amount of cryptocurrency, which allows them a chance, based on probability, to be a block validator.
 The successful forger receives the relevant block transaction fees as a reward.
 * **Proof-of-Authority (PoA)**: more centralized, it has predetermined block validators.
-New blocks on a blockchain are only created when the validators are in majority.
+New blocks on a blockchain are only created when the validators are in the majority.
 Used by a newer blockchain, Elysian.

----
+# ✨

+--

-## Ethereum
+# Ethereum

 *Ethereum is a technology that lets you send cryptocurrency to anyone for a small fee.*